accrescent/.github/profile/README.md

 ## Social

-Accrescent has multiple community chat rooms on Matrix and Twitter and Mastodon accounts for announcements.
+Accrescent has multiple community chat rooms on Matrix and Twitter, Mastodon, and Bluesky accounts for announcements.
 All source code is published on GitHub

 - [Matrix (main room)](https://matrix.to/#/#accrescent:matrix.org)